3dim-computational-imaging/3dim-website/content/authors/stefan-forschner/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - M.S.
-Students
+  - Alumni
 ---

-Stefan Forschner is a master’s student in the Wyant College of Optical Sciences at the University of Arizona.
+Stefan Forschner was a master’s student in the Wyant College of Optical Sciences at the University of Arizona.
 He received his bachelor’s degree in physics at California State Polytechnic University – Pomona in 2021.
 Previously he has worked on NASA SBIR programs for developing laser doppler vibrometer systems for vibrational mode analysis.
-He now works with Prof. Florian Willomitzer on synthetic wavelength imaging.
+He worked with Prof. Florian Willomitzer on synthetic wavelength imaging.